tloncorp/tlon-apps/ui/E2E.md

 The script:

 1. fetches fake ships piers from GCS
-2. downlaods the urbit binaries for the local architecture
+2. downloads the urbit binaries for the local architecture
 3. boots the ships
 4. executes the tests against the current ui code version
 5. kills spawned processes